bloominstituteoftechnology/ios-itunes-search/README.md

     - a `title` string
     - an `creator` string.

 **Note:** The JSON returned from the iTunes Search API refers to the developers of an application as the `artistName`, and the title of the search result as the `trackName`.
-The same goes for the `trackName` for the title of the search result.
 No matter whether it's music, movies, apps, etc. the JSON uses these same key-value pairs to keep the JSON consistent.

 You may have noticed that the `title` and `creator` properties in this struct don't match any keys in the JSON.
 As a recap, a class or struct that adopts `Codable` will by default use the names of its properties as the keys it should look for in the JSON that it is trying to decode.
 However there are instances where the keys in the JSON perhaps aren't what you'd like to call your properties throughout your app.
 We can implement another part of `Codable` that lets us override this behavior called `CodingKeys`. `CodingKeys` allow us to and map the keys from the JSON to the properties we want their values to be stored in.
 Still in the `SearchResult` struct, add the following: